florian-asche/docker-ansible-ssh/README.md

 The authorized_keys needs to be chown 1500:1500.
 The File and the .ssh directory also needs to be chown 1500 and the chmod needs to be 700 on both, file and directory.

+In order to use it with Rundeck, you have to use the command function, not the ansible integrated.
+If you want that, use my other Docker Container that includes Ansible.